CenturyLinkCloud/PublicKB/Control Portal/how-to-use-control-dns.md

 }}}

 ### Overview
-CenturyLink Cloud supports the ability to host and manage **Public** DNS zones within the Control Portal.
+Lumen Cloud supports the ability to host and manage **Public** DNS zones within the Control Portal.
 Customers can configure services to manage their entire domain or an individual subdomain DNS zone.

 ### Audience
-* CenturyLink Cloud Customers who wish to manage public DNS services in the Control Portal
+* Lumen Cloud Customers who wish to manage public DNS services in the Control Portal

 ### Prerequisites
 * Customers must procure a domain
 * Administrative control of the domain with the domain registrar
-* A CenturyLink Cloud user with [Account Administrator, Network Manager or DNS Manager role.](../Accounts & Users/role-permissions-matrix.md)
+* A Lumen Cloud user with [Account Administrator, Network Manager or DNS Manager role.](../Accounts & Users/role-permissions-matrix.md)

 ### Configuring a Domain
 The steps below will guide a user through configuring a domain within the Control Portal and making the necessary changes with the domain registrar allowing complete management of the DNS records and zone within the platform.
 Refer to the [Configuring a Subdomain](#configuring-a-subdomain) portion of this article for steps on leveraging subdomains.